 The pure solution, the mole faction x1 = 1.
 When the non-volatile solute added to the solvent the mole fraction of the solvent decreased from 1 thus x1 ㄑ1.

-To reduce the effect according to the Le-Chatelier principle the solvent is less vaporized and the mole fraction of the solvent in a solution is thus improved.
-Thus there occurring a lowering of vapor pressure.
+Thus to reduce these effects, according to the Le-Chatelier principle the solvent is less vaporized.
+This leads to a lowering of the vapor pressure.